lrennels/paper-2026-give-labor-ag/README.md

 ```
 # 2. Analysis

 The analysis folder holds all scripts used for the paper.
-In addition, the `examples.ipynb` notebook gives examples of the main available functionality.

 # 3. Run Model Function